 I love quiche and I have made it many times.
-What I like about it is that one can make it with a lot of different ingredients and it remains delicious.
+What I like about it is that one can make it with a lot of different ingredients and it still remains delicious.
 I put more ingredients so you can choose and make it according to your own taste.
-My recipe is taken from a book I keep mention here: “Good Housekeeping Cookery Book” 1985, a book I think I would love to have in my kitchen.
+My recipe is taken from a book I keep mentioning here: “Good Housekeeping Cookery Book” 1985, a book I think I would love to have in my kitchen.
 I dream of having a corner with my favorite cookbooks and recipes, but until then I keep them in my room.

 - 175 g (6 oz) Shortcrust Pastry

 - 75-100 g (3-4 oz) lean bacon, rinded and chopped